 - Notes should be similar to Articles in content and style.

 - Comments should give commentary on recent court cases or legislative developments.

 - Book Reviews should discuss a recently released book.

 - Eligibility: Current law students (e.g., JDs, LLMs, SJDs) and recent graduates (must have graduated within the past two years as of the submission date) are eligible.

 - Length Limitations: We strongly prefer submissions within the following length limitations, including text, footnotes, and appendices.

 - Book Reviews: 1,000–2,500 words.

-Language: Although HRJ recognizes that human rights is an international field, HRJ only publishes pieces in English.
+- Language: Although we recognize that human rights is an international field, we only publish pieces in English.

-Citation Format: Please use footnotes rather than endnotes.
-Footnotes should comply with The Bluebook: A Uniform System of Citation (19th ed.
-2010).
+- Citation Format: All assertions should be cited.
+We strongly prefer submissions that use footnotes rather than endnotes and that comply with The Bluebook: A Uniform System of Citation (21st ed.
+2020).